Report on Government Services 2021

 15 Services for people with disability

-This chapter reports on the Australian, State and Territory governments’ assistance provided to people with disability and their carers.
+This section reports on the Australian, State and Territory governments’ assistance provided to people with disability and their carers.

 - Key Facts